paulund/package-template/README.md

 search and replace them with the appropriate values.

 - `:vendor:` - The vendor name of the package.
 This is the name of the person or company that is creating the package.
+- `vendor` - The vendor name of the package.
+This is the name of the person or company that is creating the package.
 - `:package-name:` - The name of the package.
 This is the name of the package that you are creating.
 - `:package-description:` - The description of the package.
 This is a short description of what the package does.
 - `VendorName` - The name of the vendor used for namespace.